jansucan/real-world-haskell-solutions/README.md

 # Real World Haskell solutions

 These are solutions to exercises from me reading the first edition of the [the Real World Haskell book](https://book.realworldhaskell.org/).
-I hope they will be helpful in your journey to the world of Haskell.
+Publishing the solutions like this helps me in being more thorough in reading the book.
+I also hope they will be helpful in your journey to the world of Haskell.

 The goal is to provide solutions to all the exercises.
 I'm adding them gradually as I'm progressing through the book.